Child Development Specialist

 • Participate in implementation of program-wide parent advisory group

-• Assist, guide and educate each family during transition process to a preschool, Head Start Program and/or Kindergarten.
+• Support Family and Community Specialist in assisting, guiding and educating each family during transition process to a preschool, Head Start Program and or Kindergarten.

-• Assist in planning parent activities, encourage parent participation in program activities, and obtain feedback from parent regarding the level of satisfaction with the services they received
+• Assist in planning parent activities, encourage parent participation in program activities, and obtain feedback from parents regarding the level of satisfaction with the services they received

 • Provide support in the follow-up and retrieval of health, nutrition, mental health and disability requirements

-• Collaborate with Health Services Coordinator, Mental Health Coordinator and/or Disability Manager to ensure the health, nutrition and special needs of children are addressed
+• Collaborate with Health Services Coordinator, Family and Community Specialist, Mental Health Specialist and/or Inclusion Specialist to ensure the health, nutrition and special needs of children are addressed

-• Working closely with each family on caseload to support goals identified and provide needed referrals to community agencies and effectively communicate with Family Services Associate or other relevant team members
+• Working closely with each family on caseload to support goals identified and provide needed referrals to community agencies and effectively communicate with Family and Community Specialist or other relevant team members

-• Supports families in completion of paperwork and documentation requirement for Early Head Start and CDE and provides follow-up
+• Supports families in completion of paperwork and documentation requirement for Early Head Start and CDSS and provides follow-up

 • Provides support and strategies to address any attendance concerns